Edsel Ford (poet): Career

 He began writing early and published his first poem in the Kansas City Star at the age of 14.
-In 1948 he won an Poets Roundtable of Arkansas Award and matriculated at the University of Arkansas.
+In 1948 he won a Poets Roundtable of Arkansas Award and matriculated at the University of Arkansas.

 After receiving a degree in journalism in 1952, he was drafted and served in the Army in Hanau, Germany.
 During his service he refused officer training because he felt that no one should have that kind of authority over others.
 He also continued writing (contributing so many poems to the "Pup Tent Poets" column of Stars and Stripes that a reader wrote, "I am getting bored/ with the works of Edsel Ford").
 After his enlistment ended, he worked for a few years in Texas and in Hobbs, New Mexico as a clerk for Phillips Petroleum.

 In February 1957, he became a full-time writer, and a year later went back to his family's farm as writing was not producing enough income for him to live independently.
 His poems appeared in a wide variety of publications, among the best-known of which were the Saturday Review, The New York Times, The Christian Science Monitor, Ladies' Home Journal, and McCall's.
 He also reviewed books for the Tulsa World and wrote a column, "The Golden Country", for the Ozarks Mountaineer.